The blog post was originally published on 11/6/2018 and updated on 5/20/2020.

 You’re in the gown or suit that took weeks (months?) of research and shopping to find.
 Your hair is the most on point it has ever been.
-You’ve actually never felt more amazing in your life.
 The venue you’ve selected with your life partner is perfectly curated with floral arrangements and personal accents.
 Everyone you love has gathered to celebrate your milestone.
 This moment is joyful, warm and intentional.

 ...and unfortunately, the professional photographer you’ve hired to artfully capture this moment is dodging Aunt Marla’s camera flash that keeps going off and side stepping your roomie from college who’s half way in the aisle with his iPhone.

-It’s literally impossible to capture the important moments because your guests are hovering in the aisle and snapping photos of you with their iphones as you saunter up to the altar.
+It’s literally impossible to capture the important moments because your guests are hovering in the aisle and snapping photos of you with their iPhones as you head to the altar.

 It goes without saying that your photos will be of much higher quality if your designated photographer isn’t dodging friends and family to do her job.
 The less obvious but super powerful benefit of going the unplugged route is that everyone attending is fully present.
 They're there to witness and engage with their eyes and hearts, rather than with their technology.
 Eye contact will replace staring into screens if you’ve asked for full participation, rather than documentation.